julyndav/Python/Business Analytics/README.md

 ![Session_length](https://github.com/julyndav/Python/blob/main/Business%20Analytics/Images/length%20of%20sess.png)

-<i> From unusally large spike of 0's, it seems to correlate with visitors that have 0 conversion days.</i>
+<i> From unusally large spike of 0's, it seems to correlate with visitors that have 0 conversion days.
+Customers wasted no time in making a purchase.</i>
 <br></br>

 ### 4) User Retention